All Products

 Document Center

-ApsaraMQ for RabbitMQ:Convert between shared and dedicated clusters for an instance
+ApsaraMQ for RabbitMQ:Converting between shared and dedicated clusters for instances

-ApsaraMQ for RabbitMQ lets you convert an instance between a shared and a dedicated cluster by changing its deployment architecture during an upgrade or downgrade.
-This topic describes the conditions and potential impacts of this conversion.
+ApsaraMQ for RabbitMQ lets you change the deployment architecture of instances during upgrade or downgrade operations, enabling conversion between shared and dedicated clusters.
+This topic describes the conditions and potential impacts of such operations.

 Shared and dedicated instances